Plan your visit, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or email@example.com

-In the October half-term, SoundSkool and the RAF Museum will be running a free music and performance course for young people in Colindale and Barnet.
-Participants will take part in writing and recording music that tells stories of local history, and will perform a showcase at the RAF Museum for visitors.
-Sign up is essential, only ten places left.
-Email email@example.com for signup and info.
+In October half-term, SoundSkool and the RAF Museum ran a free music and performance course for young people in Colindale and Barnet.
+Participants took part in writing and recording music that told stories of local history, and performed a showcase as the RAF Museum for visitors.